Pursuing environmental justice through community science and open technology

 - Contribute - how to participate with the Public Lab community

 - Public Lab Code of Conduct

-Phone: 504-358-0647 (Note: technical troubleshooting is not handled on this line, please send your question to the appropriate email group on publiclab.org/lists)
+Phone: 504-358-0647 (Please note that this phone line is not staffed, and technical troubleshooting is not handled on this line.
+Please send technical questions to the appropriate contact below.)

 If you need assistance with a kit purchase, please email firstname.lastname@example.org.

 Visit our issues page to report bugs, make feature requests, or check site performance.